mondele/btt-writer-docs/docs/dStart.rst

 You can change the resource type as follows:

-    a.
-On the Home page, click the   icon next to the project whose target language you wish to change.
+    *	On the Home page, click the   icon next to the project whose target language you wish to change.

-    b.
-On the information window, click Change next to the resource type.
+    *	On the information window, click Change next to the resource type.

-    c.
-The Resource Options window enables you to select a different type of resource.
+    *	The Resource Options window enables you to select a different type of resource.
 If you don’t want to make a change, you can click CANCEL to dismiss this window.

-As soon as you select an option, a message displays to tell you the change is complete.
+    *   As soon as you select an option, a message displays to tell you the change is complete.
 Click CLOSE to dismiss the message.

 3. Source text: You can add or change source texts at any time while working in the project.
 To change the source text:

-    a.
-With the project open, click the +- icon on the source text tab.
+    *	With the project open, click the +- icon on the source text tab.

-    b.
-Select the source text(s) you wish to use, or click the checked box next to a selected source text to remove it.
+    *	Select the source text(s) you wish to use, or click the checked box next to a selected source text to remove it.

-    c.
-Click CONFIRM to close the window or CANCEL to exit without saving the changes.
+    *	Click CONFIRM to close the window or CANCEL to exit without saving the changes.